 Kentucky Literary Award

 First awarded in 2003, the Kentucky Literary Award has been presented annually by the Book Fest Partnership as a celebration of Kentucky literature.
 Eligible books include those written by Kentuckians or books with a substantial Kentucky theme.
-Fiction and nonfiction works will be considered in alternating years.
+As of 2017, this award will be distributed to works of fiction only.

 Books eligible for the Kentucky Literary Award must have been written by a Kentucky author or have a Kentucky-related theme.
 A Kentucky author is defined as a writer meeting one or more of the following qualifications: a native-born Kentuckian; an author living in Kentucky; an author whose permanent home address is Kentucky but who does not at present live in Kentucky.

 Procedures: The Kentucky Literary Award Selection Committee will review books that meet the criteria for the award and ultimately determine which works will be considered for the award.
 No entry fee is required.
-The Southern Kentucky Book Fest will request review copies of any book that they would like to consider for the award.
+The Southern Kentucky Book Fest will request review copies of any book that they would like to consider.
 Additional review copies may be needed for finalists.

 Judges: A panel of judges selected by the partners of the Southern Kentucky Book Fest (WKU Libraries, Barnes & Noble, and Warren County Public Library) will consider all finalists.
 Awards will be granted at the discretion of the Selection Committee.
 Entries will be judged principally on the quality of the writing, but interpretation, organization, and presentation will also be considered in the decision.